Muruganand-Tech/restaurants-rating/README.md

 - **Listing Top Restaurants:** Restaurants are listed in descending order of their average rating, with the option to limit the list to the top N restaurants (e.g., top 10).

 The design is modular and follows SOLID and DRY principles, ensuring that the system is scalable, maintainable, and easy to extend with additional features or improvements.

-# Restaurant Rating System

-A full-featured restaurant rating system built with Spring Boot and MongoDB.
-This application allows users to register, rate restaurants, and view reviews.
-It also supports placing and canceling orders.
-The system is designed with SOLID and DRY principles in mind, ensuring that the code is modular, maintainable, and easy to extend.

 ## Features

 - **User Registration:**